-Information on the operations and financial position of the Group and its business strategies and prospects are set out in the Review of Operations on pages 4 to 9 of this Annual Report.
+Information on the operations and financial position of the Group and its business strategies and prospects are set out in the Review of Operations on page 4 to 8 of this Annual Report.

 The Directors of the Company do not recommend that any amount be paid by way of dividend.
 The Company has not paid or declared any amount by way of dividend since the commencement of the financial year.